Product comparison · · 10 min read

 Self-hosting not an option

 Ably is a managed service, which means it’s not ideal for organizations that require complete control over their infrastructure.
-If you need on-premises deployment for security or compliance reasons, self-hosted solution like Socket.IO may be a better choice.
+If you need on-premises deployment for security or compliance reasons, self-hosted solution such as Socket.IO may be a better choice.

 By carefully evaluating your project’s specific needs, team expertise, and budget, you can determine whether Ably is the right fit or if one of its alternatives would serve you better.